 Joint tendering for testing of samples continued to prove itself advantageous for the MSAs.
-Pooling all the testing brought economies of scale that lead to very competitive quotes from the laboratories.
-These reductions in price meant that the participating authorities could perform more tests and focus on a much larger number of samples.
-In return, this raises new issues such as the capacity of the test laboratories to undertake such a large volume of tests.
+Pooling all the testing gave economies of scale that lead to very competitive quotes from the laboratories.
+These price reductions meant that the participating authorities could perform more tests and focus on a much larger number of samples.

+In return, this raises new issues, such as the limiting capacity of the test laboratories.
 The administration of the sampling and testing also takes up more resources for the authorities and for the coordinator (PROSAFE).
-The chance of sampling more items of the same product increases (double-sampling).
+The chance of double sampling (>2 items of the same product) increases.

-The sampling process has been successful in avoiding these cases so far but there seems to be scope for using an online tool giving live updates rather than relying on each MSA providing a table via email.
+The sampling process has been successful in avoiding these cases so far, but there seems to be scope for using an online tool giving live updates rather than relying on each MSA providing a table via email.